How to import and organize your customer list

 Every few months, review your organization system:

-• Are you using all these tags?
-Delete unused ones.
+• Are you using all these lists?
+Merge or delete unused ones.

-• Are there new segments you should create?
+• Are there new lists you should create?

 • Is your data still clean and accurate?